72nd/acc/README.md

 3. Add all people which payed some expense in advance for the project as employee `acc add employee -i acc.yaml`.
 4. Add all expenses with `acc add expense -i acc.yaml -a raw/receipt.pdf`.
 5. Import or create all bank transactions for the project.
 Pay attention you only add transactions which have some connection to the theater production.
-6. Complete the expenses with `acc complete expenses -i acc.yaml`.
+6. Complete the transactions with `acc complete transactions -i acc.yaml -d` using the document-only mode (only associated documents will be completed).
 7. Repopulate the expenses with `acc complete repopulate -i acc.yaml`.